 Samsung Galaxy Fold release date and price

 The official Samsung Galaxy Fold release date is April 26 in the US, while in the UK and Europe pre-orders open on April 26, with the device available from May 3.
+However, after several reports suggesting delays in China and around the globe, Samsung officially confirmed it would push off the launch until later in order to fix issues causing malfunctioning displays.
+The company stated they would announce a release date "in the coming weeks."

 In the US, AT&T is taking pre-orders now, while T-Mobile will start selling the phone online and in stores on April 26.
 In the UK you'll be able to buy the Galaxy Fold from the Samsung website and from EE.